Jacky96Cheung/COMS4761_Project/README.md

 As the name suggests, this is a folder containing results of the sleuth pipeline and subsequent analysis.
 As such, it contains the volcano plots and DE rankings of the genes based on beta value generated from a Wald Test.

+>>> structure_union_subregion
+Was not actually used, but contains the csv Allen Brain Atlas data from sub regions of the NST for further analysis

 >>> Python_Code: